 Of special relevance is his elaboration of a number of tabular presentations that distinguish levels in a manner similar to that advocated here.
 For example, one table concerns "Multi-level planning in relation to a multi-level reality" in which the levels of planning correspond to different time horizons and different levels of logic and system paradigms.
 The five levels he distinguishes are: resources, products and services, social functions, policy and values.
-The five levels he has tables organized in terms of areas of "basic human experience", namely what we: are, feel, perceive, know, want, conceive and can do.
-Information from these tables has been combined into a modified presentation (see Figure 6).
+35 In an earlier book he has tables organized in terms of areas of "basic human experience", namely what we: are, feel, perceive, know, want, conceive and can do.
+36 Information from these tables has been combined into a modified presentation (see Figure 6).